fuster-10/mslearn-fabric-paris-demo/Instructions/Labs/01-IBM-RTIAD-Data-Engineering.md

 ### Task 8: Analyze report using Fabric Copilot

+In this task, you will utilize Fabric Copilot to analyze your report, enabling you to gain deeper insights and enhance your data-driven decision-making process.

 1. Click on **Copilot (1)** button at the right of the screen to open the copilot chat window, and select **Get Started (2)**.

    ![New dataflow.](./Images/item-sales-report.png)